m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio-v2.md

 ## Introduction

-23 years old an autodidact developer, knows diverse web technologies since high school and toiled all through college life.
-Usually worked with small teams and always aspired to be a useful individual.
+23 years old an autodidact software engineer, developed web apps since high school and toiled all through college life.
+Usually worked with small teams and always aspired to be a helpful individual.
 Loves programming and craves to make a difference in the world.

 ## [Work Experience](#work-experience)